shwetaruparel/HomeServiceRobot/README.md

     $ cd ~/catkin_ws
     $ source devel/setup.bash
     $ catkin_make
-    Run ./home_service.sh in ShellScripts directory to deploy the home service robot.
+    Run ./src/ShellScripts/home_service.sh in ShellScripts directory to deploy the home service robot.

-  ### The following official ROS packages are used
+### Test the home service robot in simulation
+    An object is marked or displayed at pickup position and the robot will navigate to the object location after waiting for 5 sec.
+    The object is removed or unmarked from the pickup position to immitate that it is being picked up.
+    The robot moves back to the drop off location and the object reappears at the drop off location.
+####  Images

+#### Results